guozhan11/dc-council-agent/README.md

 1. **Collectors** gather items from different sources (RSS, YouTube, etc.).
 2. **SQLite** stores normalized items (deduped).
-3. **Digest sender** pulls the last 7 days of items, ranks them, optionally summarizes via OpenAI, renders an HTML email, and sends via Gmail SMTP.
+3. **Digest sender** pulls the last 7 days of items, ranks them, summarizes via OpenAI into a concise three-bullet brief, renders a clean HTML newsletter, and sends via Gmail SMTP.
-4. **Subscriber service** (Google Apps Script) stores subscriber emails + unsubscribe tokens in a Google Sheet and exposes endpoints used by the Python sender.
+4. **Subscriber service** (Google Apps Script) stores subscriber emails, unsubscribe tokens, and interest preferences in a Google Sheet and exposes endpoints used by the Python sender.

 ---